Pravin-Ade/DevOps-Zone/Docker/Dockerfiles/Docker-Sesson1.md

     docker run -d nginx

-Yu will see the contair has random name and id, we'll get detals of the container by running below cmd.
+Yoy will see the contair has random name and id, we'll get detals of the container by running below cmd.

     docker ps

-## Images
+## Images and Tags
+- Images can have tags, tags define image versions.
 - docker images will have following naming pattern `<name>:<tag>`
 - *name* represents the image name of your application and *tag* represents the version